-DrugPatentWatch incorporates many data sources.
-Each is updated as frequently as possible, providing you with fresh information.
+DrugPatentWatch incorporates data directly from the FDA, Patent and Trademark Office, and other US and foreign government sources.
+Each is updated as frequently as possible — often daily — providing you with fresh information.

-Annual editions — available in the Premium and Ultimate plans — provide historic archives of the state of drug patent expirations in each recorded year.
+For those seeking information on now-expired patents, annual editions provide historic archives of the state of drug patent expirations in each recorded year.

 Dr. Friedman has strong exposure to leading issues in international biotechnology.
-He is lead editorial consultant for Scientific American's worldVIEW, a global biotechnology perspective profiling biotechnology industries and innovation capacity in dozens of countries, and has been invited to participate in biotechnology industry development forums for international groups such as APEC and for individual countries such as Japan, Canada, Germany, the Philippines, and Turkey.
+He is editor of the Scientific American worldVIEW scorecard, a global biotechnology perspective profiling biotechnology industries and innovation capacity in dozens of countries, and has been invited to participate in biotechnology industry development forums for international groups such as APEC, in Europe, and throughout Asia.

 Do you have needs beyond DrugPatentWatch's current offerings?
 Please send them to admin@DrugPatentWatch.com